sinai-dev/OSLDocs/API/SL_EffectTransform.md

 An <b>SL_EffectTransform</b> is a container for these effects, as well as Effect Conditions.
 Each Transform represents a group of effects that are applied at the same time and with the same conditions.

-I recommend using the [SideLoader Menu](Basics/SLMenu.md) to dump some existing items, skills and statuses to see how they work if you have trouble getting a grasp on this.
+In most cases, looking at how existing items and skills work will give you the best idea on how to use these correctly.

 ## Edit Behaviour
-`EffectBehaviour` is a setting found on various SideLoader templates such as SL_Item and SL_StatusEffect.
+`EffectBehaviour` (an `EditBehaviour` enum) is a setting found on various SideLoader templates.
 It determines <b>how your template effects are applied</b>.
 This is referring to when SideLoader actually applies this template, not when the effects are applied in game.
 * `NONE` will <b>leave the existing effects untouched</b>.
 Use NONE if you don't want to modify the existing effects at all, or you want to add on-top of them.
 * `Destroy` will <b>wipe all the existing effects</b> before it applies yours.
 This is recommended in most cases if you are editing the effects.
 * `Override` will <b>only destroy transforms if you have defined one with the same TransformName</b>.
 You can use this to have greater control and only replace specific transforms.
 In some cases, it is possible that there are duplicate-name children on one transform, and SideLoader has no way to solve this.
 You would need to use Destroy and replace everything in this case.